chetx27/pai-programs/README.md

 ## Acknowledgments

 This repository is intended for educational purposes, implementing well-known algorithms from the field of Artificial Intelligence.
 The implementations are based on standard algorithmic approaches documented in AI literature and coursework.

+## Support

+If you find this repository helpful, please consider giving it a star!
+For questions or issues, please open an issue on GitHub.